 4. Customer's Responsibilities & Restrictions.

 4.1 Users.
 Customer is responsible and liable for Employee Users' use of the Service, including without limitation any User conduct that would violate the AUP or the requirements of this Agreement applicable to Customer.

 4.2 Content Rights.
-Customer shall not reproduce, distribute, or disclose to third parties any test or test answer provided through the Service.
-Customer acknowledges and agrees: (a) that tests and other content in the Service are protected by copyright and other laws and are Criteria's trade secrets and Confidential Information (as defined below in Section 5.1); and (b) that unauthorized distribution, disclosure, or other use would reduce or destroy their validity, usefulness, and value and would cause Criteria substantial and irreparable harm, including without limitation potential harm to its reputation.
+With the exception of TestMaker Content, Customer shall not reproduce, distribute, or disclose to third parties any test or test answer provided through the Service.
+With the sole exception of TestMaker Content, Customer acknowledges and agrees: (a) that tests and other content in the Service are protected by copyright and other laws and are Criteria's trade secrets and Confidential Information (as defined below in Section 5.1); and (b) that unauthorized distribution, disclosure, or other use would reduce or destroy their validity, usefulness, and value and would cause Criteria substantial and irreparable harm, including without limitation potential harm to its reputation.

 4.3 Hiring Practices.
 Customer acknowledges and agrees as follows:

 (a) Test scores should be only one element of a comprehensive applicant evaluation process.

 (b) U.S. customers should become familiar with the Uniform Guidelines on Employee Selection Procedures (“UGESP”) issued by the U.S. Equal Employment Opportunity Commission ("EEOC") to help avoid cultural bias and unfair discrimination and to make certain that only job-related selection techniques are used in hiring job applicants.
 Non-U.S. customers should become familiar with their jurisdiction's employment laws related to bias and discrimination.

 (c) Use of tests for evaluation of job applicant honesty or integrity is unlawful or restricted in some jurisdictions, and Customer shall not use them where prohibited by applicable law.